epaell/askap/astrometry/README.md

 plot_all.py - Reads the file check_all.csv (which has all a header and results from assess_fit.py appended to it) and plots a summary of the stats.

+unwise/. - Contains tools that attempt to reference beam catalogues to UNWISE (based on Tims code).

 # Setup

 db_base_path should be set to point to the survey database in assess_fit.py, db.py, plot_all.py, plot_fit.py and process_all.py